SajibBarua-art/ICEwebsite/README.md

 Example: Suppose, you want to access the Year: 3 and Term: 2 routine.
 Then dimensions will be [day][3][2][timeSlot].

 Api’s:
-- To only get store routine(it’s not generate the routine): api/routine
+- To only get the routine(It will not generate a new routine): api/routine